-Financial members of TCCA are able to apply for a Club Permit by following the following process.
+Financial members of TCCA are able to apply for a Club Permit.

-Before you start: Visit the VicRoads website for information regarding the club permit.
+Before you begin your application, visit the VicRoads website for information regarding the Club Permit Scheme.

-Step 1: Join the Toyota Car Club of Australia – you must be a member of the club for 3 months before we will consider your application.
+- Step 1: Join the Toyota Car Club of Australia.
+(You must be a Financial Member of the club for 3 (three) months before your application is considered.)

-Step 4: Once you Pre-Approval has been accepted in writing AND you have been given an appointment for inspection with our Club Plate Administrator, you will need to obtain a Road Worthy Certificate (RWC) that will be valid on the date of your inspection.
+- Step 4: Once your Pre-Approval has been accepted in writing and you have been given an appointment for inspection with our Club Plate Administrator, you will need to obtain a Road Worthy Certificate (RWC) that will be valid on the date of your inspection.

-Step 5: You vehicle must pass our Club Plate Administrators inspection ($50 inspection fee) for you to proceed.
+- Step 5: Your vehicle must pass our Club Plate Administrator’s inspection ($50 inspection fee) for you to proceed.
 Please make sure the details on your RWC are 100% correct before you attend the inspection.

-Step 7: Advise the club of your new Club Permit registration number.
+- Step 7: Advise TCCA of your new Club Permit Plate Number

 TCCA has our own policies regarding the Club Permit Scheme.